ThantSinTun009/Master_Python/LeetCodes/README.md

 I am just a new comer to this kind of problem solving with efficienct coding plus logical and critical thinking.

-So, just making myself to this kind of habit to get exposure the atmosphere and mindsets.
+So, just making myself be used to this kind of habit to get exposure the atmosphere and mindsets.